haskell-serbia/tutorials/dependent_types.md

 data Bool = True | False
 ```

 In contrast to this types can also have a _type level data_.
 That is the data that lives on the type level and does not have associated set of inhabitants.

+Haskell is famous for its _If it compiles - it works_ approach, which is very true but we are haskellers - we always want more type safety and abstraction right ?

 We can use type level data to provide extra safety to our programs since that allows us to _describe_ how our types should be constructed thus eliminating more runtime errors.

-Here is a small example from `GHC` manual that provides a way of defining sort of an accessor with convenient type level _String_ (`Symbol`)
+Here is a small example from `GHC` [manual](https://ghc.readthedocs.io) that provides a way of defining sort of an accessor with convenient type level _String_ (`Symbol`)
 ```
 {-# LANGUAGE DataKinds               #-}
 {-# LANGUAGE KindSignatures          #-}